 - Provide technical assistance or training to prepare for closure and future use of a landfill site.

-- Duplicate current services, replace or substitute support previously provided, i.e., service already rendered by a consultant in developing a project.
+- Duplicate current services, replace or substitute support or services already provided by a consultant during project development

 - Duplicate assistance provided by the U.S. Forest Service.

 - Pay for capital assets, real estate or vehicles.